microsoft/vscode-docs/docs/remote/containers.md

 By default, the Remote - Containers extension automatically starts the containers mentioned in the `devcontainer.json` when you open the folder.
 When you close VS Code, the extension automatically shuts down the containers you've connected to.
 You can change this behavior by adding `"shutdownAction": "none"` to `devcontainer.json`.

-While you can use the command line to manage your containers, you can use the Containers Explorer.
-You can right-click on a running container and stop it.
+While you can use the command line to manage your containers, you can also use the  **Remote Explorer**.
+To stop a container, select Containers from the drop down (if present), right-click on a running container, and select **Stop Container**.
 You can also start exited containers, remove containers, and remove recent folders.
 From the Details view, you can forward ports and open already forwarded ports in the browser.

 ![Containers Explorer screenshot](images/containers/containers-explorer.png)